 Consequently, policies for apprentice utilization offer one tool to increase the number of opportunities to participate in RAPs.
 As we move forward to explore the adoption and use of apprenticeships in the healthcare sector, gathering data on effective policies and practices represents a critical next step.
 The research questions below can help guide this work:

 The widespread use of policies for apprentice utilization in the construction sector suggests that it offers an effective way to build demand for talented apprentices and inclusive pipelines for skilled labor.
 Collecting evidence on outcomes for apprentice utilization can help produce actionable information for how to apply these policies to emerging industries.
 This pursuit also helps create a cross-sector group of stakeholders who can serve as champions to expand inclusive apprenticeships in all sectors.

 Disclaimer: The Partnership on Inclusive Apprenticeship (PIA) developed this paper in collaboration with authors Jessie Oettinger and Jessica Munoz, from the Social Policy Research Associates (SPR).
-SPR is a subcontractor to Wheelhouse Group, the prime contractor for the Partnership on Inclusive Apprenticeship (PIA) initiative.
+SPR is a former subcontractor to Wheelhouse Group (a Cadmus Company), which is the prime contractor for the Partnership on Inclusive Apprenticeship (PIA) initiative.